MithrilJS/mithril.js/docs/index.md

 We covered how to create and update HTML, how to create components, routes for a Single Page Application, and interacted with a server via XHR.

 This should be enough to get you started writing the frontend for a real application.
-Now that you are comfortable with the basics of the Mithril API, [be sure to check out the simple application tutorial](simple-application.md), which walks you through building a realistic application.
+Now that you are comfortable with the basics of the Mithril.js API, [be sure to check out the simple application tutorial](simple-application.md), which walks you through building a realistic application.